 It’s a phenomenon that’s probably a bit surprising when you first hear about it: when paying for Google Ads (previously known as Google AdWords), you may just notice your organic rankings going up as well.
 This may not immediately make sense to you.
-After all, why would Google give you a ‘free boost’ or something like that?
+After all, why would Google give you a ‘free boost’ or anything like that?

 Truth is, investing in Google Ads won’t directly affect your organic rankings.
-But that doesn’t mean it’s just a coincidence if you notice your organic rankings and/or traffic improve afterwards.
+But that doesn’t mean it’s just a coincidence if you notice your organic rankings and/or traffic improve afterward.
 So, what’s going on then?
 What’s the correlation here?

 Mathias was wondering the same thing, and sent us this question:

 Since we started paying Google Ads [AdWords] for main keywords, we’ve also doubled organic traffic, mostly with related other keywords (and sites).
 Does advertising with Google Ads [AdWords] affect organic SERPs?
 Or do you see any indication for a correlation between paid and organic traffic?